webspecto/wp-sync-amocrm/readme.txt

 == Description ==

-The "AmoCRM | Kommo Integration" module enables the synchronization of data submitted from the website's form to the AmoCRM or Kommo platform.
+The "Connector CRM for WordPress" module enables the synchronization of data submitted from the website's form to the AmoCRM or Kommo platform.

 == Installation ==